 Options transactions may involve a high degree of risk and it's not appropriate for all investors.
 Certain complex options strategies carry additional risk.
 Please review the options disclosure document titled Characteristics and Risks of Standardized Options available here to learn more about the risks associated with options trading.
 Investors should absolutely consider their investment objectives and risks carefully before trading options.

 How can I buy an option?

-Options are available to retail investors through brokerage companies, like Robinhood.
+Options are available to certain retail investors through brokerage companies, like Robinhood.

 You buy an option for a premium.
 The cost to you is the premium (remember that premiums are often quoted as a per-share price, but are sold in contracts of 100 shares.
 So a $0.30 premium would cost $30, since it’s good for the right to buy or sell 100 shares of the underlying asset) plus any commissions and fees your brokerage charges.
-Note: Robinhood does not charge commissions (Other relevant SEC and FINRA or other fees may still apply.
-Please see Robinhood’s Commission & Fee Schedule here) .
+Note: Robinhood does not charge commissions (Other fees may still apply.
+Please see Robinhood Financial’s Fee Schedule here) .

 What are the uses of options?

-- To help protect downside risk (aka to “hedge”): If you buy a stock, you think the price will rise.
+- To help limit your risk (aka to “hedge”): For example, if you buy a stock, you think the price will rise.
 You could be wrong though.
 To protect yourself from loss if the stock price falls, you could buy a put.
-The premium you pay is effectively insurance that limits the loss on your investment.
-That’s because once the price of the stock falls below the exercise price of the put, then the value of the stock and the value of the put will offset each other, given that the put applies to the same number of shares as the amount of stock you own.
+The put option is effectively like insurance that helps to limit the loss on your investment.
+It’s important to note there are a number of strategies and ways to use options to hedge against risk in your portfolio, buying a put is just one example.